Reefmaker Artificial Reefs

 Our artificial reefs are guaranteed to be in the location you selected.
 If you cannot locate your reef, please call us and we will search for it.
 If we cannot find the reef we will replace it at no extra cost to you.
 Artificial reef numbers are precious to fishermen and you may wonder if your numbers are safe.
 If you have any questions or concerns please do not hesitate to contact us.
 We want you to feel confident that you have the only set of coordinates in existence for your reef.
 If you still have doubts feel free to go on the Orange Beach Fishing Association’s website http://www.gulffishing.net/ and call any charter boat captain to inquire about Walter Marine’s reputation.

-For those of you not familiar with private reef building, it began here in the State of Alabama back in 1986.
+For those of you not familiar with private reef-building, it began here in the State of Alabama back in 1986.
 The local fishermen worked with the Alabama Department of Conservation and the U.S. Army Corps of Engineers to establish a 1,200 square mile artificial reef zone.
 Anyone wanting to build an artificial reef can have the material inspected and if approved it can be deployed the very next day.
-The exact location can be kept secret by the deployer and he or she does not own it, but can fish it legally in secrecy.
-In 1986 the state of Alabama had recorded that almost no Red Snapper were caught in the Gulf of Mexico.
-Today Alabama's artificial reef zone is responsible for over 40% of all Red Snapper.
+The exact location can be kept secret by the deployer and he or she does not own it but can fish it legally in secrecy.
+In 1986 the state of Alabama had recorded that almost no Red Snapper was caught in the Gulf of Mexico.
+Today Alabama’s artificial reef zone is responsible for over 40% of all Red Snappers.
 If you consider Alabama only has 1.5% of the coastline those are not bad numbers.
 This is all possible due to private artificial reefs.